 “Can My Business Be A Franchise?”

 A list of successful franchises shows a wide variety of restaurants, companies, shops and stores.
 Naturally, fast food servicers are always near the top.
 But, when considering what type of business can be franchised, there are computer gaming stores, postal services, painting contractors, dog-sitting services and a host of other businesses that most experts of thirty years ago would never have envisioned as franchises.
 But these days it is difficult to think of a type of successful food or other service business that would be difficult to franchise.
-Below is a cartoon from the June 30, 2003 issue of Barron’s.
-The neighbor walking down the street has just said “Hello” to Jimmy:

 The answer to the opening question is: “If you are running a successful food or other service business, and you have something you can teach to others, so that they can run a similar, successful business, it is likely to be franchisable.

 Huge numbers of companies have answered affirmatively to the question “Should I Franchise My Business?”
 Thousands have done so with great success.
 However, there are also a large number who have failed due to a combination of factors that should have been considered.
 This means a lot of disappointed entrepreneurs who are now asking “Why Did I Franchise My Business?” or “Why Didn’t I Get the Right Consultant and Attorney?”
 If you are the owner of a successful restaurant, business, company, shop, or store you should drill down into these questions a little deeper, and perhaps start by asking yourself: (1) Why you should consider franchising at all; (2) Are you capable of operating a full-fledged franchise system?; and finally, (3) Whether your business is franchisable (capable of being franchised).

 Why Should I Consider Franchising?